Faironic/Faironic/README.md

-# Hello world !

-- My name is Faiyaz
+- My name is Faiyaz Ahmed

 # I use :